howard8888/workspace/README.md

 ### Guard hook: minimal gating for auto-retrieve (implemented)

-Auto-retrieve is enabled/disabled and mode-selected via runtime context (menu 40):
+Auto-retrieve is enabled/disabled and mode-selected via runtime context (menu 40), and menu 42 turns it on automatically for the canned `goat_foraging_04` contextual map-switch evaluation:

 - `wm_mapsurface_autoretrieve_enabled` (bool): whether we *attempt* retrieval at keyframes
 - `wm_mapsurface_autoretrieve_mode` (`merge` | `replace`): how a retrieved MapSurface snapshot is applied